github/archive-program/GUIDE.md

 ## Introduction

 This archive, the GitHub Code Vault, was established by the GitHub Archive Program, whose mission is to preserve open source software for future generations.
-You may be reading this one year from now, or one thousand, but either way, we hope its contents, and perhaps the very concept of open source, are useful to you.
+You may be reading this one year from its creation, or one thousand, but either way, we hope its contents, and perhaps the very concept of open source, are useful to you.

 This is primarily an archive of software.
 Software is a series of commands used to control the actions of a computer.
 A computer is a device which can automatically perform mathematical functions so much faster than a human mind that it has powers far beyond us.
 Our computers are used to help explore the secrets of the universe, to connect all of humanity in an omnipresent web of information, to manipulate signals fast enough to transmit sounds and project detailed moving images onto electrical screens, and to control enormously powerful machinery which far exceeds both the capacity and precision of human labor.